Unchained112/Unchained112.github.io/_posts/2022-12-06-computer-networks-notes.md

     BitRate = 2 * Bandwidth * log2(L)

-    where,L is the number of signal levels used to represent data.
+    where L is the number of signal levels used to represent data.

 - Noisy Channel : Shannon Capacity